a7hu/bash/CS246tools/README.md

 This is the tool for creating cs246 test suites.

+It takes in the test case file and generate .in, .out, and .args file and testsuite.txt.

+If the third arg is provided, then it will also zip all the .in, .out, .args and testsuite.txt .

 To execute:

 	path/testCaseGen (file contains all test cases)  (test suite name)  (optional - zip file name)